solana-foundation/solana-improvement-documents/proposals/0047-last-hard-fork-syscall.md

 ## Backwards Compatibility

-The dapps using the new sysvar could not be used on solana version which does not implement this feature.
+The dapps using the new syscall could not be used on solana version which does not implement this feature.
 Existing dapps which do not use this feature are not impacted at all.